froots/froots.github.io/_services/tech-lead-coaching.md

 But you might not have access to someone who has direct experience of front-end leadership and all that entails.

 Have a conversation with your manager, send them a link to this page, and ask them to contact me with any questions they have.
-I'd be more than happy to speak to them.
+I'm happy to speak to them.

 ### What's so special about you that you can coach others?